RU09342/lab-3-interrupts-and-timers-boorsteid4/Button Interrupt/README.md

 ![Schematic](http://processors.wiki.ti.com/images/4/46/74HC595.png)

-The inputs to this circuit are P1.0, 1.4, 1.5, and 1.6.
+The inputs to this circuit are P1.0, 1.4, 1.5, and 1.6, which correspond to `DATA`, `CLOCK`, `LATCH`, and `ENABLE`.
 The current being driven through each LED is controlled by a 270 Ohm resistor.
 The IC is being powered by VCC and is referenced at GND.
 Optionally, I could add a 0.1 microF cap between the latch pin and GND to stabilize the output.